 This will bring up another list.
 Scroll down to the very bottom and select Private Use Characters.
 That is where those fancy characters are "hidden".
 You can now see those extra characters.

 Wow! that is a real treasure you found there.
 Browsing through them, I can see that there is one glyph for the whole word "The".
 Let's highlight it, and click Select.
 If the font size is too small, change it to something as large as you can so you will see these much better.

-Now click on the Copy button.
-For some reasons, the Ctrl-C shortcut will not always work.
+Highlight the character to copy, then click on the Copy button.
+For some reason, the Ctrl-C shortcut will not always work.